-There’s also a class of portable printers that are battery-powered, allowing you to easily take them with you wherever you want to go.
+Also, some of the best portable printers are battery-powered, which gives you even more scope for using them when out and about.
 So read on, and we’ll show you all the best portable printers you can buy today – while our very own price comparison tool scours the internet for the top deals.

 1. Brother PocketJet PJ-773 portable printer

 Thermal tech gives this pocket printer a crisp and competitive edge

 Category: Thermal mono printer | Print speed: 8ppm | Paper sizes: up to A4 | Paper capacity: 1 | Weight: 0.5kg

 By using inkless thermal print technology, which relies on fewer moving parts, Brother has reduced this portable printer to the size of a small baguette.
 What’s more, the only consumable you need is the special thermal paper itself, making this pocket-sized device perfect for taking on the road, or carrying onto a plane.
 It comes with both power adapter and battery pack, so you can use it anywhere and while Wi-Fi is built in, you don’t need to rely on finding a network to connect with your device because it also offers Wi-Fi Direct and a mini USB port.
 It prints, quickly enough with the black and white pages emerging as sharp and detailed as any laser printer.

 Category: colour portable inkjet printer | Print speed: 7ppm | Paper sizes: A4 | Paper capacity: 1 | Weight: 1.6kg